Research Projects

 The objective of this study is to implement strategies to increase uptake and support PrEP persistence among Black cisgender women in community health center (CHC) settings.
 AllianceChicago and Health Choice Network will partner with University of Chicago for this 5-year NIH-funded project.
 This study will take place at 12 locations of care within 3 CHCs, including 4 sites in the Midwest and 8 in the Southern U.S. Funder: NIH

-Maternal Child Health
+Maternal and Child Health

 The overarching aim of this study is to determine the optimal patient-centered strategy to improve care for children with acute otitis media and reduce unnecessary antibiotic use to mitigate antibiotic-associated harms.
 Funder: Patient-Centered Outcomes Research Institute (PCORI)